jspotten/cs324-labs/06-lab-shell-signals/README.md

 The purpose of this assignment is to help you become more familiar with the concepts of process creation, signals, and job control.
-To do this, you will implement a real shell, which reads commands from standard input and runs the programs specified in those commands.
+To do this, you will implement a shell like `bash` (GNU Bourne-Again SHell), which used in operating systems like Linux.
+This shell will read commands from standard input and run the programs specified in those commands.
+It will also support multiple jobs.

 # Table of Contents